trentmwillis/js-reporters/README.md

  - **status**: `String` - summarized status of the suite.
     - `failed`, if at least one test in the suite or in its child suites has failed.
     - `skipped`, if all tests in the suite and in its child suites are skipped (and there is at least one skipped test).
+    - `todo`, if all tests in the suite and in its child suites are todo (and there is at least one todo test).
-    - `passed`, if there is at least one passed test in the suite or in its child suites and all other tests are skipped or if there are no tests in the suite.
+    - `passed`, if there is at least one passed test in the suite or in its child suites and all other tests are skipped or todo, or if there are no tests in the suite.
  - **testCounts**: `Object` - contains how many tests have passed, failed etc. including the tests of child suites.
     - **passed**: `Number` - number of passed tests.
     - **failed**: `Number` - number of failed tests.
     - **skipped**: `Number` - number of skipped tests.
+    - **todo**: `Number` - number of todo tests.
-    - **total**: `Number` - total number of tests, the sum of the above 3 properties must equal this one.
+    - **total**: `Number` - total number of tests, the sum of the above properties must equal this one.
  - **runtime**: `Number` - execution time of the whole suite in milliseconds (including child suites).

 The above `suite properties` apply also for the `globalSuite`.